dqops/dqo/docs/checks/column/text/text-min-length.md

 # text min length data quality checks

-A column-level check that ensures that the length of text in a column does not fall below the minimum accepted length.
+This check finds the length of the shortest text in a column.
+DQOps validates the shortest length using a range rule.
+ DQOps raises an issue when the minimum text length is outside a range of accepted values.

 ___